 For all of their similarities, there are some striking differences in male and female victims of abuse.

-3. Men may find it is difficult to find a support group.
+3. Men may find it is not easy to find a support group.
 A woman is typically more comfortable expressing their feelings.
 Men are typically more guarded and less verbal.
-A man’s shrug may be the equivalent to a woman’s two minute soliloquy.
+A man’s shrug may be the equivalent of a woman’s two-minute soliloquy.
 It may take years for a man to develop a strong enough relationship to share his vulnerabilities with a friend or significant other.
+I highly recommend SASA Worldwide for a place to share your story by Zoom Meeting.

 But the most significant difference is the last on our list.